(I may earn a small commission on the products linked to in this post.)

 Reduce Humidity and Carpeting

 Dust mites love humidity.
-In fact, there are much fewer dust mites in the Western U.S. were it is more dry, especially in high elevation areas like Colorado.
+In fact, there are much fewer dust mites in the Western U.S. where it is drier, especially in high elevation areas like Colorado.

 If you live in a humid region and have itchy skin when the weather is hot and humid, consider purchasing a dehumidifier.
 Ventilating the house and creating airflow is important to increase air circulation in the house.